Task force provides update on COVID-19 in St. Louis

 Here is a full breakdown of the data:

-- Inpatient confirmed COVID positive hospitalizations decreased – from 264 yesterday to 247 today.
+- Inpatient confirmed COVID positive hospitalizations increased – from 247 yesterday to 260 today.